Subomi-olagoke/Subomi-olagoke/README.md

--  Hi, I’m Subomi ,
--  I am an iOS developer
+ Hi, Welcome to my profile , feel free to check my personal site https://subomio.netlify.app

 <!---
 Subomi-olagoke/Subomi-olagoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.